Adaptive Soul

 The Growth We Experience vs. the Identity We Receive

 Over the years, as I explored and deepened my faith, I often wrestled with integrating it into the culture around me and the demands of work, leadership, and everyday life.
 And when I wasn't wrestling, I was simply caught up in striving — for performance, for financial security, and for the approval that comes from using my gifts or achieving meaningful work.
 From the outside, everything may have appeared on track, but inside, a tension was growing.
-At times, under great stress, I acted in ways that were out of character, confronting moments when I felt least competent.
+At times, under great stress, I acted in ways that were out of character — confronting moments when I felt least competent or grounded.
 I was growing my way, not His way — learning the difference between an identity I tried to build and one God graciously gives.

-At the same time, the roles I held in the marketplace, ministry, and community were hard work, formative, and rewarding, often accompanied by titles that drew respect, admiration, or even seemed noble.
+At the same time, the roles I held in the marketplace, ministry, and community were hard work, formative, and rewarding, often accompanied by titles that gained approval, perhaps drew respect, admiration, or even seemed noble.
 From the outside, it may have looked impressive, but inside, I often felt caught up in momentum — busy, striving, performing.
 Most of us never give ourselves permission to pause.
 That pause — to reflect, to notice, to align our hearts with God — is exactly what this space provides.

 Adaptive Soul grew out of that returning and journey as a pilgrim — a calling to create a space where others could pause with Him, explore with curiosity and courage, look in the mirror of their lives, and grow.
 A space to let what we do flow from who we are being in Christ, so that the harvest of our lives would belong to Him.